peholmst/AppModel4Flow/appmodel4flow/README.md

 a combiner function that accepts a stream of values from the dependencies and produces the computed value.
 This is useful when you want to combine values of the same type into one computed value.
 The [Combiners](src/main/java/net/pkhapps/appmodel4flow/property/support/Combiners.java) class contains some combiner functions for use with boolean and string dependencies.
 Check it out if you want to know more.
+Also note that only non-empty values will be passed to the combiner function.
+If all dependencies are empty, the combiner function will receive an empty stream.

 Computed and combined values are always read only since it would not make any sense to explicitly set their values.